Rakhyvel/Orng/tests/README.md

 # tests/

 Here you will find integration and negative tests.
-The `integration/` directory contains example Orng code, and is a good place to get a feel for the language.
+The `integration/` directory contains example Orange code, and is a good place to get a feel for the language.

 ## Testing Ideology

 > What you don't test, breaks.

-Orng development has three testing strategies:
+Orange development has three testing strategies:
 - __Integration tests__: ensure that valid programs compile, and produce expected behavior and output.
 - __Negative tests__: ensure that invalid programs do not compile and are apropriately rejected.
 - __Fuzz tests__: ensure that the compiler never crashes under strange input.